jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-2-building-a-nodejs-web-server.md

 ## Node.js

 Since a primary application of Node.js is to build a web server, let's learn what's required to build one ourselves.
-A Web 1.0 type server is trivial to set up, so we will jump right into building a server that can handle full CRUD operations via a REST API.

 Node.js ships with several _core modules_ but the few most commonly used to build a web server are the **path**, **url**, **fs**, and **http** modules.